OpenAgentsInc/codex/boardwalkcash/system_overview.md

 ### 6.3 Token Handling
 - Decoding and validation of received tokens
 - Handling of locked proofs and trusted mints

+### 6.4 Multi-mint Support
+- Security implications of supporting multiple mints
+- Proper isolation and management of keys and proofs from different mints

 This overview provides a holistic view of the Boardwalk Cash application, highlighting its main systems, current challenges, and areas for improvement.
 It serves as a foundation for addressing open issues and making informed decisions about the application's architecture and feature development.